jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     :emphasize-text: 2 11

     E       AssertionError: assert '11' == '2'
-    E
-    E         - 2
-    E         + 11

   because when I added assert_ before the statement it became a command to Python_ - ``DO NOT CONTINUE if "'1' + '1' == '2'" is False``

-  - ``- 2`` shows my expectation - what I wrote as the result, which is what is missing from the actual result
-  - ``+ 11`` shows reality - what the actual result is, which is what is missing from my expectation

 * I change ``my_expectation`` to match ``reality``